DelaporteRobin/ASPC/README.md

 > [!IMPORTANT]
-> To create the visual side of that application I am using a library called [Textual](https://textual.textualize.io/), which will allow you to merge the flexibility that a Console can give you, while using the same widgets you are used to.
+> To create the visual side of that application I am using a library called [Textual](https://textual.textualize.io/), which will allow you to merge the flexibility that a Console can gives you, while using the same widgets you are used to.

 # TASKLIST